 In some instances the end-user may only be interested in subsequent analysis of a short amplicon fragment located within an amplicon thereby enabling non full-length sequences to be analysed.
 Thus, we allow the user to define the minimum read length required for both the forward and reverse sequences for each amplicon.
 The gene file details these lengths with the amplicon name in the first column followed by the forward and reverse sequence minimum read lengths in columns two and three respectively (Figure 3.2 C).

-The other information that the end-users are required to supply are universal PCR primer sequence and the format of the sequence containing Primer ID, spacers, MID and PCR Primer that was prepared for cDNA production.
+The other information that the end-users are required to supply are the universal PCR primer sequence and the format of the sequence containing Primer ID, spacers, MID and PCR Primer that was prepared for cDNA production.
 For example, a user may input the format as primerid8.cg.mid5.tga.primingsite, which indicates a Primer ID of length 8 nucleotides, a spacer sequences ‘cg’, MID sequence of length 5 nucleotides, another spacer sequence ‘tga’ and followed by the word ‘primingsite’.
 Users also have options to choose:

 Threshold number of sequences required to generate consensus sequence